In Seminole County, the WIC Program is part of the Florida Department of Health in Seminole County. Offices are located in Sanford and Casselberry.

 * Note: Use the WIC Prescreening Tool to see if you might be eligible for WIC.

-To apply for WIC, you need to be a resident of Seminole County.
-Contact the WIC office at 407-665-3705.
+To apply for WIC, contact the WIC office at 407-665-3705.
 At your visit, your household income and the medical/nutrition status of each applicant will be reviewed.

 WIC Nutrition Informaton